 The Independent Directors also noted their review and evaluation of the Company's investment performance on an on-going basis throughout the year.
 The Independent Directors considered the consistency of performance results and the short-term and long-term performance of the Company and recognized that such performance was affected by, among other things, issuer prepayment and calls and the time lag required for the initial deployment and subsequent redeployments of assets.
-The Board considered that the lasting effects of COVID-19 may have affected financial markets during this period.
+The Board considered that the impact COVID-19 may have affected financial markets during this period.
 The Board concluded that the performance of the Company and the Adviser represented satisfactory performance in light of the Company's investment objective and strategy.

 Cost of Services.
 The Independent Directors considered the costs of the services provided by the Adviser, the compensation and benefits received by the Adviser in providing services to the Company, as well as the Adviser's profitability.
-The Independent Directors were provided with and had reviewed the certain unaudited financial information of the Adviser for the six months ended June 30, 2022 and the year ended December 31, 2021.
+The Independent Directors were provided with and had reviewed the certain unaudited financial information of the Adviser for the six months ended June 30, 2023 and the year ended December 31, 2022.
 The Independent Directors concluded that the Adviser's fees and profits derived from its relationship with the Company in light of the Company's expenses were reasonable in relation to the nature and quality of the services provided, taking into account the fees charged by other investment advisers of CEICs and BDCs in the Peer Group.
 The Independent Directors noted that the Company's management fee was equal to median of the peer group, and below the median management fees charged by the Company's peer group when taking into consideration performance fees charged by certain BDCs in the peer group.
-The Board noted that for the fiscal year ended December 31, 2021, the Company's expense ratio was significantly lower than the median of the Peer Group.
-The Independent Directors noted that that the overall expense ratio of the Company was lower than the Peer Group median and average and concluded that the overall expense ratio was reasonable, taking into account the size of the Company, the quality of services provided by the Adviser, and the investment performance of the Company.
+The Board noted that for the fiscal year ended December 31, 2022, the Company's expense ratio was significantly lower than the median and average expense ratios of the peer group.
+The Independent Directors concluded that the overall expense ratio was reasonable, taking into account the size of the Company, the quality of services provided by the Adviser, and the investment performance of the Company.
 On the basis of these considerations, together, with the other information they considered, the Independent Directors determined that the advisory fee is reasonable in light of the services provided under the Management Agreement.

 Economies of Scale.
 The Independent Directors discussed and considered the extent to which economies of scale would be realized as the Company grows, and whether the advisory fee levels currently reflect economies of scale for the benefit of stockholders.
 The Independent Directors determined that economies of scale could be achieved at higher asset levels for the Company to the benefit of Company stockholders as fixed expenses are spread over a larger asset base.
-The Independent Directors noted that the while the Company has an effective shelf registration statement in place, opportunities for asset growth by closed-end investment companies can be limited.
+The Independent Directors noted that the while the Company has an effective shelf registration statement in place, opportunities for asset growth by CEICs can be limited.